 What is an Eternal Reef?

 Everything Eternal Reefs does is permitted through a number of local, state and federal agencies.
 Eternal Reefs are only placed on reef sites designated for development as recreational reefs for fishing and diving.
 These are public reefs and are enjoyed by everyone.
 The Eternal Reefs process for including cremated remains has been approved by the US E.P.A.
 In making an Eternal Reef, we can use all, some or none of the cremated remains and frequently include pets with their family members.

-Families and friends are invited and encouraged to participate as much or as little with the creation of their loved ones’ Eternal Reef.
-Participants can help mix the remains into the concrete as well as personalize the top of the memorial with hand prints, written messages in the damp concrete, and small, environmentally-safe, personal mementos.
+Families and friends are invited and encouraged to participate as much or as little with the creation of their loved one’s Eternal Reef.
+Participants often choose to mix the remains into the concrete as well as personalize the top of the memorial with hand prints, written messages in the damp concrete, and small, environmentally-safe, personal mementos.
 The entire Eternal Reefs process is a positive experience that is designed to help heal both the sea and soul.